 Installation¶

-Auditize is a Python 3.12+ application that uses MongoDB as a database and do not use the filesystem to persist data.
+Auditize is a Python 3.12+ application that uses PostgreSQL and Elasticsearch as databases and do not use the filesystem to persist data.
 It's base configuration is 100% environment variables based, making it easy and flexible to configure, especially in a Docker environment.

 Auditize is composed of two distinct services: